OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Is this cheaper than running my own LLM on a VPS?

 For anything bigger than a 1–3B model, yes — running on a CPU VPS is impractical, and a GPU VPS in Nepal does not exist at our pricing today.
-Our inference dedicated hardware amortizes across many tenants, so per-token cost is dramatically lower than dedicating GPUs to one customer.
+Our inference hardware is shared across many tenants, so per-token cost is dramatically lower than dedicating GPUs to one customer.